19hours/sg-statutes/Acts/Legal Profession Act.md

 40A\.—(1) Every foreign lawyer who is —

-(a) registered under section 130I to practise Singapore law in a Joint Law Venture;
+(a) registered by the Attorney-General under section 130I to practise Singapore law in a Joint Law Venture;

+[19/2008 wef 19/09/2008]

-(b) registered under section 130J to practise Singapore law in a Singapore law firm; or
+(b) registered by the Attorney-General under section 130J to practise Singapore law in a Singapore law practice; or

+[19/2008 wef 19/09/2008]

-(c) granted an approval referred to in section 130L,
+(c) granted the approval of the Attorney-General under section 130L,

+[19/2008 wef 19/09/2008]

 shall, without election, admission or appointment, become a member of the Society and remain a member under this section so long and only so long as his registration referred to in paragraph (a) or (b) or his approval referred to in paragraph (c) continues in force.

 (2) Every foreign lawyer who is a member of the Society under subsection (1) shall be referred to in this Act as a foreign practitioner member.

-[20/2007 wef 01/06/2007]

 ### Non-practitioner members

-41\.—(1) Any of the following persons who applies for membership of the Society in the prescribed manner shall be admitted as a member of the Society:
+41\.—(1) Subject to subsections (3) and (4), any of the following persons who applies for membership of the Society in the prescribed manner shall be admitted as a member of the Society:

 (a) any advocate and solicitor who does not have in force a practising certificate;